 The mediator will always recommend that you both have independent legal advice from a qualified person.
-A family mediator in impartial, so he can give you legal information, but not legal advice (even if your mediator is a qualified solicitor) – this is the job of a family solicitor.
+A family mediator is impartial, so he can give you legal information, but not legal advice (even if your mediator is a qualified solicitor) – this is the job of a family solicitor.

 #10 Can I get Legal Aid?

-If you qualify for Legal Aid you will receive your family mediation at no cost.
+If you qualify for Legal Aid, you will receive your family mediation at no cost.

 The Legal Aid assessment will be carried out by someone who is trained.
-They will ask you to provide specific evidence so that it can be reviewed and a decision made.
+They will ask you to provide specific evidence, so that it can be reviewed and a decision made.
 There are a number of factsheets, which outline the evidence required.

-If you receive Legal Aid and your ex-partner does not, the cost of their Mediation Information & Assessment Meeting (MIAM) and first mediation session will be met by the Legal Aid Agency.
+If you receive Legal Aid, and your ex-partner does not, the cost of their Mediation Information & Assessment Meeting (MIAM) and first mediation session will be met by the Legal Aid Agency.
 After this, they will need to pay privately.

 #11 How does family mediation work?